-- In the bottom-left corner of the window, you will see a Scanning label indicating that the software is checking the network.
+- In the bottom-left corner of the window, you will see a “Scanning” label indicating that the software is checking the network

-You may have trouble understanding the list if you’re not particularly tech-savvy.
-You can ignore the MAC and IP address if you’re just looking to find the users on your network.
-Focus on the Device Name and the Network Adapter Company sections.
+If you are not particularly tech-savvy, you may have trouble understanding the list.
+Therefore, you can just ignore the MAC and IP address (if you’re only looking to find the users on your network).
+Instead, focus on the “Device Name” and the “Network Adapter Company” sections.

-Another way to view the devices connected to your WiFi without the need for installing software is to use the Command Prompt or terminal on your computer.
-This only works on Windows, and there is unfortunately no Macbook pro alternative.
+Another way to view the devices connected to your WiFi without the need for installing software is to use the “Command Prompt” or terminal on your computer.
+This only works on Windows, and there is unfortunately no Macbook Pro alternative.

-Here is how to check how many devices are connected to your WiFi using Command Prompt:
+Here is how to check how many devices are connected to your WiFi using the “Command Prompt:”

-- Here, type in the arp -a command.
+- Here, type in the “arp -a” command

-- Now, press the Enter button to execute it.
+- Now, press the “Enter” button to execute it

 Frequently Asked Questions